 Afterward, the dental office staff will monitor your condition and let you know when it is safe to go home.
 You will be provided with aftercare instructions along with a list of symptoms that may indicate complications.
 If you experience any of these symptoms, you should contact your dentist right away.

 For more information on what to expect before, during, and after your wisdom teeth extraction, click here.

 What is the Average Wisdom Teeth Removal Recovery Time?

 For many people, the first 24 hours after wisdom teeth removal are the most difficult.
 You may feel groggy from the sedation, and you may experience some pain and swelling.
 Swelling often peaks at around 24 hours post-extraction.

 Be sure to follow your dentist’s instructions regarding consuming foods and beverages.
 In addition, it is important to protect the socket where your wisdom tooth was.
 Do not brush your teeth or spit during this time, as this could dislodge the blood clot that is forming in the socket.
 If this happens, you can develop a painful condition called dry socket that requires professional attention.

 Many people can return to work after a day or so, but it is important to take it easy and not do anything that could dislodge the blood clot.
 Discomfort may last up to two weeks, though it should taper off significantly after the first few days of recovery.

-Many people have concerns and anxiety around wisdom teeth removal.
-The dentists at Gentle Dental are experienced in modern techniques that can help keep pain and recovery time to a minimum.
+Many people have concerns and anxiety about wisdom teeth removal.
+The dentists at Gentle Dental are experienced in modern techniques that relieve pain and keep recovery time to a minimum.
 If you are concerned about your wisdom teeth, or those of your teenage or college-age child, contact our office today.
+You can find your nearest Gentle Dental location here.
 We offer convenient evening and weekend appointments and accept most insurance, credit cards, dental plans, and offer financing options.